jupyter/enhancement-proposals/xx-text-based-diagrams-in-markdown/text-based-diagrams.md

 ## nbconvert PR #1957

 [jupyter/nbconvert#1957](https://github.com/jupyter/nbconvert/pull/1957) follows the
-pattern of MathJax, downloading the _MermaidJS_ assets from a CDN, but making this value configurable.
-The `mistune` grammar's handling of \_venced
+pattern of MathJax, downloading the _MermaidJS_ assets from a CDN, and making this value configurable both in configuration and by downstream templates.

+The `mistune` grammar's handling of fenced code blocks requires similar extension as the `marked`-based one in _JupyterLab_.

 ### Implementation

-The implementation is not particularly complex.
+An initial implementation, using the _inline HTML_ approach, required very few lines of code beyond the stock MermaidJS.
+In working on this proposal, more _copy and paste reuse_ of the _JupyterLab_ pull request required somewhat more code.

 ### Security

-This implementation uses the _inline HTML_ integration with the mermaid API.
-This means it replaces `<div class="mermaid">` tags with a full `<svg>` tag.
+This initial implementation used the automatic _inline HTML_ integration approach for the _MermaidJS_ API.
+This means it replaced `<div class="mermaid">` tags with a full, in-tree `<svg>` tag, based on a well-known CSS selector.
+This technique required unconditionally loading the _MermaidJS_ core assets, even if no diagrams were present.

-This enables some more features, but might have further security considerations.
+To meet some of the needs of _unparseable diagram_ reporting, and reduce pre-proposal rework, the current implementation reuses the same `img` based technique as the _JupyterLab_ pull request.
+Like with the _JupyterLab_ implementation, the _MermaidJS_ static assets are only loaded when needed.

 ### Way Forward

-This PR is still relatively early in the process, but is mostly complete.
-It does not yet handle the case of not loading the `mermaid` assets if and only if a mermaid `div` is found.
-This would need to be improved.
+While _copy and paste reuse_ avoids review complexity on the nbconvert PR, this commonality points to the opportunity for a lightweight, reusable module to be published on `npmjs.org`, which `nbconvert` could consume along with other static assets used in the `lab` template.

+This library could also provide the baseline for other browser-based clients to get consistent rendering of diagrams, in both the fully parsed and rendered state, as well as the _unparseable_ state.

 # Rationale and alternatives